chrishayuk/chuk-mcp/README.md

 * **[chuk-mcp-server](https://github.com/chrishayuk/chuk-mcp-server)** — Real-world MCP server implementation built on chuk-mcp
 * **[chuk-mcp-cli](https://github.com/chrishayuk/chuk-mcp-cli)** — Interactive CLI and playground for testing MCP servers

 Each component focuses on doing one thing well and can be used independently or together.
+All of these build on `chuk-mcp`'s protocol layer, so they inherit the same low-latency, minimal-overhead characteristics.

 ---